dusking/ldappy/README.md

 ## Testing

 NOTE: Running the tests require an internet connection

-NOTE: You may install some dependencies.
+NOTE: You may need to install some dependencies, as described above..

 ```shell
 git clone git@github.com:dusking/ldappy.git